By Kristen DeAngelis

 The core components of most yoga practices include:

-Research has proved there are countless positive physical and psychosocial benefits of yoga and meditation.
+Research shows there are countless positive physical and psychosocial benefits of yoga and meditation.
 Here are your top 5 reasons in how just 15 minutes of yoga or meditation can benefit your health.

 Benefits of Yoga